rawhasan/compose-exercise-retrofit-basics/README.md

 - Display images from remote URLs using the Coil library.
 - Replace part of a string with a new value.
 - Custom property on a data class.
+- Currency format from number.
+- Get color from hex code.

 ## Dependencies
 ```